 Also, avoid splashing soil onto the plants when you water.

-- Clean your tools thoroughly before moving from one part of the garden to another.
-Don’t forget your shoes!
+- Clean tools thoroughly before moving from one part of the garden to another.
+Don’t forget to clean your shoes!
 Bits of soil that travel from one part of the garden to another on the soles of your shoes may carry disease organisms.

-- If you think your kale is infected with a disease, cut back on high-nitrogen fertilizers until you have it under control.
+- If you think your kale is infected with a disease, cut back on high-nitrogen fertilizers until you have the problem under control.

 - Fungicides containing copper may help prevent disease infection or slow its progress, but they don’t cure diseases.
 By using fungicides early, you may be able to hold off the disease until after you harvest your crop.